Last Updated: September 2, 2021

 I played around with the settings and performed a custom check-up with an in-depth scan of the laptop.
 Being part of an ESET AV product, this scan should detect problems not only on the disk but also in the UEFI, the software that boots your machine before your operating system starts.

 The scan took 28 minutes, much longer than a normal one.
 I kept testing it using different scan profiles.
-Most scans needed a minute or two to be completed.
+Most scans needed a minute or two to finish.

 ESET Internet Security has this thing called Gamer mode.
-It’s supposed to minimize intrusion from scanning while full-screen applications are running (think movies, games, etc).
+Its goal is to minimize intrusion from scanning while full-screen applications are running (think movies, games, etc).

 I don’t know if it’s due to the Gamer mode, but none of the scans I performed with ESET had any visible impact on the system performance.
 I was able to watch a movie, play music, browse websites, and play a video game easily, without any interruptions or jamming.